Punjabi festivals: Sipanji

 The Martyrdom of both the elder and younger Sahibzadas is a remembrance of the four young princes (sons of Guru Gobind Singh) who were martyred in late December.
 The two older sons, Sahibzade Ajit Singh and Jujhar Singh, were killed by Mughal soldiers during the battle of Chamkaur.
 Both the younger sons Sahibzade Zorawar Singh and Fateh Singh, were executed after being captured.
 These Martyrs are observed 21 December and 26 December respectively.

 Bandi Chhor Divas

 Bandi Chhor Divas was celebrated when Guru Hargobind sahib ji was released from Gwalior prison with 52 Hindu kings and princes holding on to his robe or cape with 52 ropes.The guru let all 52 innocent rulers to safety without any signs of war or battle.
 In addition to Nagar keertan (a street procession) and an Akhand paath (a continuous reading of Guru Granth Sahib), Bandi Chhor (Shodh) Divas is celebrated with a fireworks display.
 The Sri Harmandir Sahib, as well as the whole complex, is festooned with thousands of shimmering lights.
 The gurdwara organizes continuous kirtan singing and special musicians.
 Sikhs consider this occasion as an important time to visit Gurdwaras and spend time with their families.

-Hindu and Sikh festivals
+Joint festivals

-The following festivals are celebrated jointly by Hindus and Sikhs and members of other faiths as Punjabi seasonal/cultural celebrations.
+The following festivals are celebrated jointly by Hindus, Muslims and Sikhs and members of other faiths as Punjabi seasonal/cultural celebrations.